geofileops.join_by_location#

 The output will contain the geometries of input1.
 The spatial_relations_query and min_area_intersect parameters will determine which geometries of input1 will be matched with input2.

-• “overlaps is True and contains is False”
+• “intersects is True and touches is False”

 • “(T*T***T** is True or 1*T***T** is True) and T*****FF* is False”